-The following are highlights of the consultation history between Fort Drum Military Installation (Fort Drum) and the U.S. Fish & Wildlife Service-New York Field Office in Cortland, New York (USFWS) since the 2014-2017 BA was provided to the USFWS.
+The following are highlights of the consultation history between Fort Drum Military Installation (Fort Drum) and the U.S. Fish & Wildlife Service-New York Field Office in Cortland, New York (USFWS) since the development and submittal of the last (2018-2020) BA.

-On September 22, 2014, the USFWS received Fort Drum's September 22, 2014 request for initiation of formal consultation for 2015-2017 activities on Fort.
+On October 5, 2017, the USFWS received Fort Drum's October 5, 2017 request for initiation of formal consultation for 2018-2020 activities on Fort.